bitfireAT/webdav-push/webdav-push-draft.md

 ![Architectural overview diagram](images/architecture.png)

-## WebDAV Server + WebDAV-Push Module
+## WebDAV Server with support for WebDAV-Push

 A WebDAV server that implements WebDAV-Push needs to

 - advertise WebDAV-Push features and relevant information (service detection),
 - manage subscriptions to collections and
-- send push requests when a subscribed collection changes.
+- send push messages when a subscribed collection changes.

-In order to manage subscriptions, a WebDAV server must
+In order to manage subscriptions, a WebDAV server needs to

-- provide a way for clients to subscribe to a collection (and provide transport-specific information),
+- provide a way for clients to subscribe to a collection (with transport-specific information),
 - provide a way for clients to unsubscribe from collections,
 - handle expired or otherwise invalid subscriptions.